kurapica/IGAS/Loop/README.md

 * Global method start with "_" are interface methods, can only be called by the interface itself.

-* Global method whose name is the interface name, is initializer , will receive object that created from the classes that extend from the interface without any other paramters.
+* Global method whose name is the interface name, is initializer , will receive object that created from the classes that extend from the interface without any other paramters, the initializer will be called by the system when the object is first created and already inited by the constructors of the class.

 * No meta-methods can be defined in the interface.

-* Re-define interface is like re-define a class, any features would be passed to classes that extend from it.

-* like the **part-class**, **part-interface** is used to re-define the interface without clearance.

 Init & Dispose